LT-aitools/feminist-newsletter/docs/part2_prd.md

 Newsletter links are MailChimp redirects, not direct links Invitation materials may be in various formats (images, web pages, PDFs) Content is primarily in Hebrew
-Processing happens within Google Apps Script environment Business Constraints
+Processing happens within Google Cloud Functions environment Business Constraints
 Must not break existing automation functionality Should not significantly increase processing time